veuncent/cvast-web/README.md

 ===
 Configure AWS
 -------------
-CVAST Arches requires an AWS ECS cluster to be set up.
+CVAST Arches can be set up in an AWS ECS cluster.
+We provide a deployment script in ./AWS/deploy/deployAWSTask.sh, which is still under construction.
+At the moment it is written very specificly for CVAST, but it will be made more generic in the future.

-The deployment script in ./AWS/deploy/deployAWSTask.sh assumes the following resource names:
+Currently it assumes the following resource names:
 - CLUSTER_NAME=${ENVIRONMENT}-cvast-arches-cluster
 	e.g. prod-cvast-arches-cluster
 - SERVICE_NAME=${ENVIRONMENT}-cvast-arches-${DOCKER_IMAGE}-service